Student Bulletin – Registration

 Bar Courses

-Students subject to the Directed Study policy and 3L/4L students in need of courses to satisfy the Upper-Division Proficiency (UP) requirement will be given priority registration for some Bar courses.
-These students should contact their faculty advisor from the Office of Academic & Bar Success for assistance.
+Students subject to the Directed Study policy and third or fourth year J.D. students in need of courses to satisfy the Upper-Division Proficiency (UP) requirement will be given priority registration for some Bar courses.
+These students should contact their faculty advisor in the Office of Academic & Bar Success for assistance.

 Academic Holds